Gabri432/transportation-data-repository/README.md

 # Public Transportation Data Repository for Villanterio

 This repository contains structured and versioned data about public transportation in Villanterio.
-The goal is to provide utility information for citizen of the town and application development.
+The goal is to provide utility information for citizens of the town and application development.

+## Intended use

+1. The idea behind this project is to allow to search at what times there were buses to and from Villanterio.

+2. There are (currently) two bus lines, one that goes to Milan and back, the other that goes from Lodi to Pavia, and back.

+3. You can search at what times there is a bus from Pavia, from Lodi, or from Milan, that takes to Villanterio.
+Conversely, you can also seach at what times a bus from Villanterio goes to Pavia, Lodi or Milan.

+4. There are also extra details about the cities crossed, the number of the line, the website of the (two) companies.

+5. This project may be still a valid starting point if you intended to use for your own city.

 ## Project Structure